 Currently the Northern California & Nevada, Southeast, and Rocky Mountain Conferences function as Association in addition to having one or more Associations within their respective geographical boundaries.

-In these cases, if a local church resides within an Association's geographical area, the local church may decide to pursue/maintain standing with the Association and Conference or just the Conference.
+If a local church resides within an Association's geographical area, the local church may 1) decide to pursue/maintain standing with the Association and, thereby, the Conference or 2) pursue/maintain standing in the Conference only.
 Local churches may not pursue/maintain standing only in an Association.

 Autonomy of the local church does not change if an Association exists or does not exist.
 United Church of Christ polity is such that there is no UCC hierarchy or body that can impose any doctrine or worship format onto the individual congregations within the UCC.
 While individual congregations are supposed to hold guidance from the general synod "in the highest regard", the UCC's constitution requires that the "autonomy of the Local Church is inherent and modifiable only by its own action".
 United Church of Christ Constitution Article X Paragraph 18